istana/bigpicture/README.md

 the system has defined flows, use cases and a clear vision.
 Refactor regularly and delete and polish the code.
 Keep it simple, but functional like katana

 i've seen enough bloated software in my short life.
 Websites frozen in time, because the code and technology reached that critial point when adding or changing stuff gets very expensive (days or weeks of work at least)

+i'm lazy.
+You're lazy.
+I don't have time and mood to maintain dead weight if I know how to simplify it.
+Simpler code = less code = more fun and more agility.
+Also it's easier to keep the big picture in head

 ### 2. all data are serializable to JSON documents